histrio/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 ### Using the Live Patching for AlmaLinux (KernelCare and LibCare)

-After installation you can verify that your system has access to KernelCare live patching by running:
+After installation, you can verify that your system has access to KernelCare live patching by running:
 ```
 # kcarectl -u
 ```